zyantific/remodel/README.md

   MemberFunction<std::size_t(*)()> size{this, 0x87654321};
 };

-// We don't create fields referring to `Dog`, so we don't have to know it's
+// We don't create fields referring to `Dog`, so we don't have to know its
 // size and can simply use `ClassWrapper` rather than `AdvancedClassWrapper`. class Dog : public ClassWrapper
 {